luketych/Dev_Playground--opencode-agent_management--pm/actionable.🟢/milestones/archive/m3_tui_interaction.md

 - User flow now matches the PRD vision for interactivity.
 - Sets up asynchronous infrastructure for the linking step.

-## Progress
+## Review Notes
-- Tasks 1-3-1 through 1-3-3 are complete and in `tasks/review`.
+- M3 tasks (1-3-1 through 1-3-4b) are archived with proofs in `actionable.🟢/tasks/archive/`.
-- Tasks 1-3-4 and 1-3-4b are in progress pending PR #11 (scripted E2E harness).
+- Addendum task 1-3-5 is archived with proof.
+- Success criteria validated via task-level verification commands.